reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

   99%   2024
  100%   2024 (longest request)
 ```
-See the total time for these 200 request is 4 sec. `Time taken for tests:   4.049 seconds`
+See the total time for these 200 requests is 4 sec. `Time taken for tests:   4.049 seconds`

-Node.js is handling this concurrent requests easily even although it is single threadid but by now you know why.
+Node.js is handling this concurrent requests easily even though it is single threaded but by now you know why.